elbakai/dashku-dev-guide/README.md

 The line above will call ss.client.packAssets if the app is running in production mode, using the packAssets configuration as detailed in the config.coffee file in the root folder.

+__Starting the server__

+The next 3 lines (after the comment line) handle starting the SocketStream application:

+    # Start SocketStream
+    server = http.Server ss.http.middleware
+    server.listen ss.api.app.config.port
+    ss.start server

+The 1st line loads a Node HTTP server with SocketStream's collection of connectJS middleware.
+The 2nd line makes the server listen on a prot number, specified in SocketStream's server/config.coffee file.
+The 3rd line tells SocketStream to start with the HTTP server loaded.
+This handles binding the Websocket server onto the HTTP server.

+__Exception handling__

+In order to prevent the Node.js process from exiting on an error, this line is used:

+    # So that the process never dies
+    process.on 'uncaughtException', (err) -> console.error 'Exception caught: ', err

+This is a naive form of error handling which will intercept any unhandled errors that occur in the application.
+If you have setup your app to run with a service monitoring tool like upstart, then you won't need it.